Zenith-Sosuke/Zenith-Sosuke/README.md

 I'm a self-taught developer focused on building Discord bots, web interfaces, and public APIs.
 Most of my work lives at the intersection of backend logic and clean user-facing design.

-- Building **Celestia** — a full-featured Discord bot with antinuke, automod, moderation, reaction commands, and more
+- Building **Celestia**, a full-featured Discord bot with antinuke, automod, moderation, reaction commands, and more
+- Building **Hiyuki**, a Discord music platform with synchronized web playback, playlist imports, and a live remote queue
-- Running **BotForge** — a custom bot ordering service where you can commission a bot built to your needs
+- Running **BotForge**, a custom bot ordering service where you can commission a bot built to your needs
-- Published **Sorayomi** — a public REST weather API hosted on Render
+- Published **Sorayomi**, a public REST weather API hosted on Render
-- Published **discord.js-toolbox** — a utility library for Discord.js v14 bots with embeds, moderation helpers, pagination, formatters, and more
+- Published **discord.js-toolbox**, a utility library for Discord.js v14 bots with embeds, moderation helpers, pagination, formatters, and more
-- Built **PhishGuard** — a URL security analysis tool that runs six independent checks in parallel: Safe Browsing, WHOIS, SSL, typosquatting, pattern analysis, and Unicode homograph detection
+- Built **PhishGuard**, a URL security analysis tool that runs six independent checks in parallel: Safe Browsing, WHOIS, SSL, typosquatting, pattern analysis, and Unicode homograph detection
-- Stack: Node.js, Discord.js v14, JavaScript, TypeScript, MongoDB, REST APIs, React, Next.js
+- Stack: Node.js, Discord.js v14, JavaScript, TypeScript, MongoDB, REST APIs, React, Next.js, Lavalink

 ---